ualbertalib/FedoraDesktop/README.md

     * You should edit "inventory" & make sure the canonical hostname of this VM is the only entry in the [desktop] group
     * Fill out the variables found there!
 I'm not kidding !
 This step is very important! (set your userid)

-## The main event - Steps to building and configuring your desktop
+## Step 4: The main event - Use scripts and Ansible to configure the desktop

-1. Perform fresh OS install & reboot (get the right time zone).
-2. At "firstboot",
-    * please set the root password (security!) & don't enable remote login by root
-    * enable the optional repositories
-    * set up your personal account
-3. Install all the latest patches with: `dnf update -y` (or use the "software" GUI)
-4. Use the prepNewDesktop4Ansible.sh script, directly on the fresh OS
+* run the prepNewDesktop4Ansible.sh script, directly on the fresh OS
-5. review inventory file, "prod"
-6. Run the playbook that will configure the machine, ready to be your desktop:
+* Run the playbook that will configure the machine, ready to be your desktop:

-`ansible-playbook desktop.yml -i prod --ask-vault-pass --limit <u-pick-the-hostname>`
+`ansible-playbook desktop.yml -i inventory --ask-vault-pass `  # wants password for decryption